WestheadJ/jimbob0119/README.md

 - Socket Messenger using React, Express and Socket.io

 Last Project:
-- Password Generator using React, Flask with encryption and hashing hosting on Netlify and Heroku
+- Password Generator using React, Flask with encryption and hosts on Netlify and Heroku

 </Programming>